thomjur/docx-citavi-parser/README.md

 # DOCX-CITAVI-PARSER

 This program parses a DOCX file that includes embedded citations using CITAVI's Word plugin.
 It compares the embedded citations with entries in a BibTeX file to find the matching citation keys/IDs.
-It then adds the keys in the form of a CiteProc citation used by Pandoc.
+It then adds the keys in the form of a Citeproc citation used by Pandoc.

 For example: